py3270/py3270/readme.rst

 Intro
 -----

-py3270 is a python interface to a x3270 or s3270 subprocess.
+py3270 is a Python interface to x3270, an IBM 3270 terminal emulator.
+It provides an API to a x3270 or s3270 subprocess.

 Example
 --------